Record-setting cold leaves blanket of snow over north-central US

 Progressing through the nighttime hours on Friday, the snow continued to expand to the south and east, spreading into Montana, Idaho and Wyoming.
 On Saturday, Helena, Montana, had already reported over 20 inches of snow by 4:30 p.m.
 MDT.
 Potomac, Garnet, Montana City and Drummond were following close behind with snowfall totals ranging from 18-19 inches by 4:30 p.m.

-As the evening persists for the mountainous area, snowfall totals of more than 2 feet will be possible, providing a hefty early-season snowpack for people itching to hit the ski slopes.
+As the evening continued across the mountainous area, snow continued to pile up across the region, providing a hefty early-season snowpack for people itching to hit the ski slopes.

 Temperatures tumbled on Saturday to the lowest levels so far this season, and in some cases, shattered their daily records.
 Billings, Montana, fell to 16 degrees F on Saturday morning, breaking the previous record of 19 degrees for that day set in 1976.
 On Friday, Idaho Fall, Idaho, fell to 13 with a previous record of 16 set in 1980 and Casper, Wyoming, broke their previous daily record of 11 in 1984 with -5.